Contrastive independent component analysis: Tensor decompositions for cICA

-We present Algorithm~\ref{alg:generic a b} for general cICA.
+We present Algorithm~\ref{alg:generic a b} for cICA.
 Steps 1 and 3 both decompose a symmetric order four tensor.
 We use the subspace power method~\cite{kileel2019subspace} in Step 1 to prioritize the accuracy of the tensor decomposition.
 We use Algorithm~\ref{alg:hierarchical} in Step 3 to prioritize interpretability and efficiency.
+We provide numerical experiments to justify these choices of algorithm in Section \ref{sec:SPM HTD best}.

 We study the identifiability of the algorithm, that is, the uniqueness of the vectors and scalars it outputs, assuming genericity.
 Our genericity assumption holds almost surely in the space of parameters.
+We use the following lemma. \begin{lemma} Let vectors $\fa_i \in \RR^p$ and scalars $\lambda_i \in \RR$ be generic.
+Then the decomposition $T = \sum_{i=1}^q \lambda_i \fa_i^{\otimes d}$ of a symmetric $p \times p \times p \times p$ tensor $T$ is unique for